biostat-jieding/SurvCD/README.md

-# TransHS (*originally named StreamPHDE*)
+# TransHS
-An R package for fitting Cox proportional hazards model with dynamic covariate effects in the heterogeneous streaming data environment.
+An R package for **Trans**ferring **H**eterogeneous **S**treams in survival targets.
-We note here the original name of this package was *StreamPHDE*  (see also the github website of Stat-WangXG) as was originally mentioned in the paper titled "*Renewable risk assessment of heterogeneous streaming time-to-event cohorts*", which has been accepted by *Statistics in Medicine*.
+- We note here the original name of this package was *StreamPHDE*  (see also the github website of Stat-WangXG) as was originally mentioned in the paper titled "*Renewable risk assessment of heterogeneous streaming time-to-event cohorts*", which has been accepted by *Statistics in Medicine*.
+In that paper, we focus on fitting Cox proportional hazards model with dynamic covariate effects in the heterogeneous streaming data environment.
-Now its name is *TransHS*, which emphasize that it can play a role in **Trans**ferring **H**eterogeneous **S**treams in survival targets as well.
+- Now its name is *TransHS*, which emphasize that it can play a role in the topic about transfer leaning as well.

 ## Two main R function are included (with different scenarios for application):
 - Analyze streaming survival data using online Cox proportional hazards model (assume homogeneity directly)